ohmp/james-project/src/adr/0031-distributed-mail-queue.md

  - Delaying retries upon MX delivery failure to a remote site.
  - Throttling, which could be helpful for not being considered a spammer.

-A mailqueue also enable advanced administration operation like traffic review, discarding emails, resetting wait delays, purging the queue, etc.
+A mailqueue also enables advanced administration operations like traffic review, discarding emails, resetting wait delays, purging the queue, etc.

 Spring implementation and non distributed implementations rely on an embedded ActiveMQ to implement the MailQueue.
 Emails are being stored in a local file system.
 An administrator wishing to administrate the mailQueue will thus need